merinogeospatial/know-your-vote/README.md

-# project-2 (pending name)
+# Know Your Vote (pending name)

-# Project Description:
+## Project Description:

 Informed Voter App
-*Give an address and we will give you:
+* Give an address and we will give you:
 		* Who are your reps?
 		* Distance to polling location
 		* How did your reps vote on specific(provided) topics?
-			*Do you agree or disagree?
+			* Do you agree or disagree?
-*Visual aide - map of counties in US color coded based on how rep voted *What’s in the database?
+* Visual aide - map of counties in US color coded based on how rep voted
+* What’s in the database?
-	*County: name, state, topic, true/false(count?)
+	* County: name, state, topic, true/false(count?)
-*Current topics -
+* Current topics -
 	*Health care
 	*Education
-*Immigration
-	*Defense
-	*Poverty
-	*Environment
-*Taxes
+* Immigration
+	* Defense
+	* Poverty
+	* Environment
+* Taxes
-	*Civil Rights
+	* Civil Rights
-*Economy
+* Economy